coderbrent/dna-trans/README.md

   This website is being built for a private business.
 The client has expressed interest in increasing their search engine ranking to bring in more business online.
 </p>
 <p>
-  That being the case, I decided to develop the site on JAMStack tech - specifically, a statically generated Gatsby/React/GraphQL build deployed to Netlify.
+  That being the case, I decided to develop the site on JAMStack tech - specifically,a statically generated Gatsby/React/GraphQL build deployed to Netlify.
 </p>

 <h3>Why?</h3>